project-bo4/shield-development/README.md

 ## INSTRUCTIONS

 > You should have publisher files required for playing online under LPC folder of your game directory.
-> if its not the case then start original game through battlenet launcher once to get those downloaded.
+> If its not the case then start original game through battlenet launcher once to get those downloaded.

 1- Clone repository with its sub-modules and use generate.bat to make visual studio solution then compile project and copy ``d3d11.dll`` into your bo4 folder.